 What You Need

-pizza dough, at room temperature for 1 hour
+pizza dough, at room temperature for at least 1 hour

 - 1/2 to 1 cup

 2 to 3 cups

 other toppings: sautéed onions, sautéed mushrooms, pepperoni, cooked sausage, cooked bacon, diced peppers, leftover veggies, or any other favorite toppings

 shredded or sliced cheese (4 to 8 ounces) such as mozzarella, Monterey Jack, provolone, fontina, or any other favorite

 Heat the oven to 550°F or higher.
 Arrange a rack in the lower-middle part of the oven (if you have a baking stone, place it on the rack) and heat the oven to 550°F or higher.
 Don't be afraid to really crank the heat up to its highest setting, as the high heat will help make a crunchier and more flavorful crust.
 Let the oven heat for at least 30 minutes.

 Divide the dough in half.
 One pound of dough makes 2 (10-inch) pizzas.
 Divide the dough in half and cover one half with an upside-down bowl or a clean kitchen towel while you prepare the first pizza.

 Method #1: Pizza Baked on Parchment: Tear off a large piece of parchment paper roughly 12 inches long.
 Working with one piece of the dough at a time, form it into a large disk with your hands and place it on the parchment.
 Use your hands or a rolling pin to flatten the dough until it is 1/4-inch thick or less.
 If the dough starts to shrink back, let it rest for 5 minutes and then continue rolling.